teyinlml/minliangliu.github.io/_pages/teaching.md

 C. Learning soft tissue constitutive behaviors via deep neural networks
 ------
 We established deep neural networks as an alternative to model constitutive behaviors of soft tissues.
-These deep neural network models incorporate physical or microstructural knowledge of soft tissues and have led to performance improvements that could not be achieved by traditional constitutive models.
+These deep neural network models incorporate physical or microstructural knowledge of soft tissues and have led to performance improvements that could not be achieved by classical constitutive models.

 C1.
 A generic constitutive model of soft tissues enabled by physics-informed learning.
 * We developed a novel generic physics-informed neural network material (NNMat) model which employs a hierarchical learning strategy and a novel neural network structure: (1) a class parameter set for characterizing the general elastic properties; and (2) a subject parameter set (three parameters) for describing individual material response.
 The trained NNMat model may be directly adopted for a different subject without re-training the class parameters, and only the subject parameters are considered as constitutive parameters.
 Skip connections are utilized in the neural network to facilitate hierarchical learning.
 A convexity constraint was imposed to the NNMat model to ensure that the constitutive model is physically relevant.